William Appleman Williams: The Tragedy of American Diplomacy

 Williams' historical success is consequent of his revisionist school of thought.
-His unorthodox ideology has become more recognised and celebrated since the The Tragedy of American Diplomacy.
+His unorthodox ideology has become more recognised and celebrated since The Tragedy of American Diplomacy.
 According to a review by Richard A. Melanson, focusing particularly on Williams' historiography, "his influence on a generation of American diplomatic historians has remained strong."

 Critic of Vietnam War

 Williams inspired a generation of historians to re-think the Cold War and was a critic of the Vietnam War.
 These included Gar Alperovitz, Lloyd Gardner, Patrick J. Hearden, Gabriel Kolko, Walter LaFeber, and Thomas J. McCormick, who, along with Williams, argued that the Vietnam War was neither democratizing nor liberating, but was an attempt to spread American dominance.
 He later edited a book of readings together with Gardner, LaFeber, and McCormick (who had taken his place at UW–Madison when Williams left to teach in Oregon) called America in Vietnam: A Documentary History in 1989.

 During the 1960s, Williams' work became very popular among the New Left and Williams has been called "the favorite historian of the Middle American New Left".
 However, the Wisconsin School and the New Left were distinct, with the latter more radical in outlook.
-Indeed Williams left the University of Wisconsin in the late 1960s in part because he disliked the militant direction that student protests were taking there.
+Indeed, Williams left the University of Wisconsin in the late 1960s in part because he disliked the militant direction that student protests were taking there.